 A very Happy Birthday to your son.

-Scenario II (wants everything but are unaware of the efforts that goes into making it)
+Scenario II (wants everything but are unaware of the efforts that go into making it)

 - Me – Yes, of course, would be happy to make a Princess Castle for your daughter.
 Let me get more details from you and we can discuss the pricing.

-- Customer – Cake for 50 persons, Vanilla cake with Oreo cookie filling and vanilla Buttercream.
-Fondant decorated with a Sugar Princess, a little garden, a flower garland suspended over the door, bla bla bla,…..
+- Customer – Cake for 50 persons, Vanilla cake with Oreo cookie filling and Vanilla Buttercream.
+Fondant decorated with a Sugar Princess, a little garden, a flower garland suspended over the door, blah blah blah,…..

 - Me – Absolutely – it’s all possible and my dates are available.
 The price for the castle is XXXX